juinaik-1/ArtNexus/README.md

 8. **License**

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE)..
 See the LICENSE file for details.